ibm-cloud-docs/solution-tutorials/gather-visualize-analyze-iot-data.md

 7. Your phone will start transmitting data.
 Check for new entries in the **Recent Events** section.
   ![](images/solution16/recent_events_with_phone.png)

+On iOS 13.x if prompted, Allow the website to access motion and orientation sensor data.
-From iOS 12.2+, Sensor access is disabled by default in Safari.
+On iOS 12.x, Sensor access is disabled by default in Safari.
 To enable manually, Open Settings -> Safari -> Motion & Orientation access
 {: tip}

 ## Display live data in IBM {{site.data.keyword.iot_short_notm}}